-The Group expects to make a decision later in 2022 on the future of its Danish facility following the fire in September 2021.
+The Group expects to decide later in 2024 on the future of its Danish facility following the fire in September 2021.
 The site in Hvide Sande with all infrastructure, permits and water allocations is seen as a valuable aquaculture asset.
 Further, Atlantic Sapphire Denmark A/S has a significant tax loss carryforward for tax purposes.